Kavindulakmal/FASTAPI-Blog/README.md

 Navigate to URL http://127.0.0.1:5000/ (or) http://localhost:5000

-and add ==/docs== after the url or type http://127.0.0.1:5000/docs on Your Address Bar You should be able to view the homepage.
+and add <mark> /docs </mark> after the url or type http://127.0.0.1:5000/docs on Your Address Bar You should be able to view the homepage.

 ### resources
 1. https://fastapi.tiangolo.com/tutorial/sql-databases/